 No matter how many health plans your employees choose or how many plans you offer, it all comes under one bill making the administration of your health care program simple.

 Emblem divides their health plan programs between small business groups (less than 100 employees) and large groups (over 100 employees).
 For small groups, employees would utilize the Select Care Network which has more than 34,000 primary care doctors and specialists, plus leading hospitals.
+For more about Emblem, see our full review here: Emblemhealth Review

 The Select Care Network uses HMO plans only which requires referrals.
 The network is available to small businesses located in one of 28 New York counties, including New York City and its surrounding boroughs, plus regions that extend north of Albany.